uptimejp/pgaudit/README.md

 pgaudit
 =======

-This is an experimental auditing module for Postgres.
+This is the initial version of an auditing module for Postgres.
 It depends on event triggers, and can log DDL and DML (including read-only access to tables via SELECT).

 Installation
 ------------